Glenn Strange: Gunsmoke

+Frankenstein

-In 1942, he appeared in The Mad Monster for PRC, a poverty row studio.
-In 1944, while Strange was being made up for an action film at Universal, make-up artist Jack Pierce noticed that Strange's facial features and 6'5" height would be appropriate for the role of Frankenstein's monster.
-Strange was cast in 1944 film House of Frankenstein in the role created by Boris Karloff in Frankenstein (1931), coached by Karloff personally after hours.
+In 1944, while Strange was being made up for an action film at Universal, make-up artist Jack Pierce noticed that Strange's facial features and 6'4" height would be appropriate for the role of Frankenstein's monster.
+Strange was cast in the 1944 film House of Frankenstein in the role first played by Boris Karloff in Frankenstein (1931), coached by Karloff personally after hours.
+Karloff later said he was dissatisfied with Strange's performances as the monster, commenting, "Well, he wasn't as lucky as I was.
+I got the cream of it, being the first.
+I know I wished him lots of luck... hoping it would do as much for him as it did for me, but..."

-Strange recounted a personal anecdote in Ted Newsom's documentary, 100 Years of Horror (1996).
-On the set of House of Dracula (1945), Lon Chaney, Jr., got him extremely inebriated.
-In the scene in which the monster is discovered in a cave, Strange lay immersed for hours in "faked quicksand" (actually cold mud) waiting for the cameras to roll.
-As Glenn began to get a serious chill, Chaney recommended that alcohol would keep Strange warm.
-Strange could barely walk straight after the day's shooting.
+Previously to House of Frankenstein, Strange starred as Petro, who is turned into a wolf-monster by George Zucco, in The Mad Monster (1943).
+Another role in a horror film was in 1944's The Monster Maker.
+He also appeared as "The Giant" in the mystery film The Black Raven (1943).

-Strange played the monster a third time in Abbott and Costello Meet Frankenstein (1948), with Chaney, Jr. as the Wolf Man and Bela Lugosi in his second screen appearance as Count Dracula.
+Strange reprised the role of Frankenstein's monster in House of Dracula (1945).
+Strange played the monster a third time in Abbott and Costello Meet Frankenstein (1948); as in his first two Frankenstein films, he shared the spotlight with Lon Chaney Jr. as the Wolf Man, but this time John Carradine was replaced by Bela Lugosi, in his second screen appearance as Count Dracula.
+Strange later described working on Abbott and Costello Meet Frankenstein as one of his most enjoyable movie-making experiences.
 Strange also appeared in character with Lou Costello in a haunted house skit on The Colgate Comedy Hour and made a gag publicity appearance as a masked flagpole-sitter for a local Los Angeles TV show in the 1950s.
-After weeks of the station teasing the public about the sitter's identity, Strange removed his mask and revealed himself as Frankenstein's monster (actually, yet another mask.)
+After weeks of the station teasing the public about the sitter's identity, Strange removed his mask and revealed himself as Frankenstein's monster (actually, yet another mask).
 Strange also played a monster in the Bowery Boys horror-comedy Master Minds in 1949, mimicking the brain-transplanted Huntz Hall's frantic comedy movements, with Hall providing his own dubbed voice.
+He was offered the part of the Creature in Creature from the Black Lagoon, but turned it down because he found the costume heavy and claustrophobic.

+Strange and Chaney became good friends while working on films together, and Strange spoke at Chaney's funeral in July 1973, despite being seriously ill from the cancer that would end his own life two months later.